 2: Facebook Cloning

-Facebook cloning describes a technique in which scammers create a fake Facebook profile by using images and other information stolen from a targeted user’s real Facebook profile.
+Facebook cloning describes a technique in which scammers create a fake Facebook profile using images and other information stolen from a targeted user’s real Facebook profile.

 Why would scammers do this?
 Once the scammers have created a fake profile, they can send friend requests to people on the targeted person’s friends list.